luanguimaraesla/pandocker/README.md

 ### Quick start

 Create an empty directory to your new Pandocker project and execute pandocker to setup the template structure.
-Then compile the source files:
+Then compile the source files.

 ```bash
 mkdir myproject